Anastasija Sevastova: 2006–13: WTA Tour title, top 100, first retirement

 Sevastova began playing on the ITF Women's Circuit in April 2006, nearly before she turned 16.
 In July of the same year, she reached her first ITF final at the $10k event in Garching and then nearly after that won her first title in Bad Saulgau.
 In 2007, she made her WTA Tour debut at the İstanbul Cup where she also recorded her first WTA Tour match-win, beating Anastasiya Yakimova, before she was knocked out by fifth-seeded Alona Bondarenko in the next round.
-At the 2009 French Open, she made her major debut and then at the 2009 US Open she won her first Grand Slam match, defeating Tamarine Tanasugarn.
-By then end of the year, she first entered top 100 in July, and she then reached her first WTA singles quarterfinal at the Guangzhou Open.
+At the 2009 French Open, she made her major debut and then at the 2009 US Open, she won her first Grand Slam tournament match defeating Tamarine Tanasugarn.
+By the end of the year, she first entered top 100 in July, and then reached her first WTA Tour quarterfinal at the Guangzhou Open.

 The following year, Sevastova got one of the bigger wins of her early career by defeating world No. 9, Jelena Janković in the first round of the 2010 Monterrey Open and then reached the semifinals, losing there to Anastasia Pavlyuchenkova.
 Following week, she reached third round of the Indian Wells Open, defeating Ana Ivanovic in the second round, before she lost later to Vera Zvonareva.
 In May, she reached her first WTA singles final at the Estoril Open, where she got the title, beating Arantxa Parra Santonja in straight sets.
 By the end of the year, she reached four quarterfinals on the WTA Tour, including the one at the Premier Mandatory China Open.
 Sevastova had a strong start to 2011, reaching round of 16 at the Australian Open, losing there to world No. 1, Caroline Wozniacki, in straight sets.
 As a result of her progress, she continued to rise on the ranking, getting into the top 40 after Australian Open.
 She then started to struggle with form, which caused dropping in rankings and also returning to play mostly on the ITF Circuit in 2012.
 Due to illness and injuries that she faced in the past couple of years, Sevastova announced her retirement from the tour in May 2013.